 You can read the testing methodology section later in this article for a more in-depth look at the criteria I used.

 Best VPNs for UAE

 Here’s my list of the best VPNs for UAE:

 NordVPN is my top choice when it comes to the best VPNs for UAE.
 While it’s friendly on the wallet, it offers top performance, pegging the fastest speeds I’ve seen.
-With over 5,000 servers in 60 countries, you have plenty of options for finding a stable connection.
+With over 5,500 servers in 60+ countries, you have plenty of options for finding a stable connection.
 You can narrow down the server list to only show the special obfuscated servers, which have the greatest chance of working in the UAE.
-Speeds are blazing fast and NordVPN unblocks most streaming sites I’ve tested it with, including Netflix and Amazon Prime Video.
+Speeds are blazing fast and NordVPN access’s most streaming sites I’ve tested it with, including Netflix and Amazon Prime Video.

-You can download desktop clients for Linux, Windows, and MacOS, and mobile apps for Android and iOS.
+You can download desktop clients for Linux, Windows, and macOS, and mobile apps for Android and iOS.
 Up to six simultaneous connections are permitted.
 NordVPN can be manually configured with home routers.
-This provider offer around-the-clock support via live chat.
+This provider offers around-the-clock support via live chat.

 - Special obfuscation servers